10XGenomics/enclone/README.md

 You should only have to do this if you want to experimentally modify the `enclone` software.

-1. For now, you can run on an x86-64 linux server, or a Mac, and possibly on a Windows box (untested).
+1. For now, you can run on an x86-64 linux server or a Mac.

 2. You need to have the Rust compiler installed.
 Detailed instructions on how to do this can be found [here](https://www.rust-lang.org/tools/install).
 You can confirm that you